Conwy: Transport

 Conwy railway station opened in 1848.
 It is located on the North Wales Coast Line, between Crewe and Holyhead.
 There are through services westbound to Bangor and Holyhead.
 Eastwards, services travel to Chester, via Colwyn Bay, Rhyl, Prestatyn and Flint; after arrival at Chester, most trains go forward to either Crewe, Cardiff or Birmingham International.
 Services are operated by Transport for Wales.

 Bus services in Conwy are operated mostly by Arriva Wales, with some by Llew Jones Coaches.
 Routes link the town with Bangor, Caernarfon and Llandudno.

 Lifeboat

-A lifeboat station was established by the RNLI in 1966 and currently operates the D-class inshore lifeboat, the May-Bob, (D–765).
+The Conwy Lifeboat Station was established by the RNLI in 1966, and currently operates the D-class inshore lifeboat, the Enid and John Hislop (D–898).
+The current station on Lower Gate Street was built in 1985 and offers dry storage and maintenance area for the station's boat and tractor.
+It is located just across from the quay where she can be launched.
+The station also features a small gift shop.

+Sport

+The third stage of the Tour of Britain Women's cycle race passed through Conwy in 2026.